efancher/rickandmorty-tests/README.md

 ## Bonus Features

-- GitHub Actions CI
+- GitHub Actions CI - partial has an error
-- Docker support
+- Docker support - partial has an error
 - Parametric API tests
 - Page Object Model for UI

+## To Do
+# Fix GA and Docker support
+# Longer running tests that click multiple links
+# Performance tests
+# More edge cases